sepesi/skills-github-pages/_posts/2025-11-03-Improving-Healthcare-Science.md

 ![image](https://cdn-images-1.medium.com/max/1000/1*AEnXFI8X55eReQWFTnDDKQ.png "MyChart plot")
 Figure 2-1 Screenshot of MyChart by Epic Systems Corporation showing a time series of red blood cell count measurements and the normal range with a green background

-In contrast to the style of MyChart plots, Edward Tufte's small multiple plots increase data density and therefore use less of the reader's working memory.² For example, Figure 2–2 displays the same red blood cell count time series as shown in Figure 2-1 but right next to other time series related to kidney function.
+n contrast to the style of MyChart plots, Edward Tufte's small multiple plots increase data density and therefore use less of the reader's working memory.² For example, Figure 2–2 displays the same red blood cell count time series as shown in Figure 2-1 but right next to other time series related to kidney function.

 ![image](https://cdn-images-1.medium.com/max/1000/1*7ItYKCmFh9XYWzuCC86Y8g.png "small_multiple")
 Figure 2-2 Small multiple plots in a dashboard about kidney function (plotted by Julia and Makie).
 The proposed dashboards are organized by organ (e.g., kidney, heart, liver) instead of by blood test (e.g., Complete Blood Count).
 Each dashboard contains up to 16 time series small multiple plots (i.e., up to eight calendar time plots alongside their corresponding clock time plots).